rhobaker/Assignment-Four---Git-GitHub-and-APIs/README.md

 I am currently studying for the CFGDegree in the Spring cohort.\
 I have already completed projects in JavaScript, Pyhton and mySQL.\
 My current project is about Git and GitHub.
-I am also working on one using APIs in Flask.
+I am also working on a project using APIs in Flask.

 ## <u>Project Description</u>
 This project is designed to provide a concise set of revision notes about Git and GitHub.\